 Current and expected health behaviors (food consumption, physical activity, and alcohol use) among first-semester students have been associated to the health behaviors of close social ties, to their efforts to motivate behavior, and to coresidence with close social ties.
-For instance, current and expected physical activity has been previously associated to the related behavior of parents, partners, and peers, while current and expected eating has been associated to peers’ eating (Gesualdo & Pinquart, 2021).
-In addition, parental influence to consume alcohol as well as the parents’ own drinking patterns were associated with the initiation and continued use of alcohol among a sample of Colombian university students (Betancourth-Zambrano et al., 2017).
-Moreover, peer influence to consume alcohol as well as perceived drinking in the peer group was associated with alcohol use among Colombian students as alcohol is often seen as a socialization agent that assists in the establishment of peer relations (Betancourth-Zambrano et al., 2017).
-Arango-Paternina and colleagues (2022) found that Colombian female students whose peers were not physically active were more likely to not be physically active themselves than students whose peers were physically active.
-Furthermore, Troncoso and Amaya (2009) found that parents and peers significantly influence Latin American students’ food consumption habits, with parents showing stronger influence.
-Thus, the health behavior of close social ties and their efforts to motivate behavior may have an effect on health behaviors and expectations among university students, although the degree of each social tie’s influence may differ based on further factors, such on living arrangement (Umberson et al., 2010).
+For instance, current and expected physical activity has been previously associated to the related behavior of parents, partners, and peers, while current and expected eating has been associated to peers’ eating [9].
+In addition, parental influence to consume alcohol as well as the parents’ own drinking patterns were associated with the initiation and continued use of alcohol among a sample of Colombian university students [10].
+Moreover, peer influence to consume alcohol as well as perceived drinking in the peer group was associated with alcohol use among Colombian students as alcohol is often seen as a socialization agent that assists in the establishment of peer relations [10].
+Arango-Paternina and colleagues [11] found that Colombian female students whose peers were not physically active were more likely to not be physically active themselves than students whose peers were physically active.
+Furthermore, Troncoso and Amaya [12] found that parents and peers significantly influence Latin American students’ food consumption habits, with parents showing stronger influence.
+Thus, the health behavior of close social ties and their efforts to motivate behavior may have an effect on health behaviors and expectations among university students, although the degree of each social tie’s influence may differ based on further factors, such on living arrangement [13].

 The living arrangement of first-year students has been shown to influence their health behaviors and expectations.
-For instance, German first-semester students were more likely to engage in alcohol use with their partners and peers in the case of coresidence with these social ties (Gesualdo & Pinquart, 2021).
+For instance, German first-semester students were more likely to engage in alcohol use with their partners and peers in the case of coresidence with these social ties [9].
 Mixed results exist regarding whether leaving the parental home to attend university is related to increased health risk behaviors among students.
-Some findings suggest that students who moved out of their parents’ home show more unhealthy behaviors than those who did not move out (e.g., El Ansari et al., 2012).
-A similar finding among Dutch university students suggests that university students that do not live with their parents show a less unfavorable health behavior profile than students that live with peers, with their partner, or alone (Boot et al., 2009).
-Moreover, Deliens and colleagues (2014) found that students that live with their parents perceive their living arrangement as a barrier against risky health behaviors, so that students expect to behave in a healthier manner while living with their parents.
-Conversely, Betancourth-Zambrano and colleagues (2017) reported that Colombian students that live with their parents show the highest rates of alcohol use.
+Some findings suggest that students who moved out of their parents’ home show more unhealthy behaviors than those who did not move out [14].
+A similar finding among Dutch university students suggests that university students that do not live with their parents show a less unfavorable health behavior profile than students that live with peers, with their partner, or alone [15].
+Moreover, Deliens and colleagues [16] found that students that live with their parents perceive their living arrangement as a barrier against risky health behaviors, so that students expect to behave in a healthier manner while living with their parents.
+Conversely, Betancourth-Zambrano and colleagues [10] reported that Colombian students that live with their parents show the highest rates of alcohol use.
 It is not clear whether similar results would be found in Colombia regarding food consumption and physical activity.
-As such, mixed findings regarding whether living with parents is related to more healthy or unhealthy behavior may be related to differences in parental permissiveness. monitoring, and modelling of (un)healthy behaviors (e.g., Villacé et al., 2013).
+As such, mixed findings regarding whether living with parents is related to more healthy or unhealthy behavior may be related to differences in parental permissiveness. monitoring, and modelling of (un)healthy behaviors [17].

 Lastly, time spent with peers may also influence students’ food consumption, physical activity, alcohol use and respective behavioral expectations.
-For instance, first-semester students in Germany who reported spending more time with their peers were more likely to consume higher amounts of alcohol (Gesualdo & Pinquart, 2021).
-Similarly, Colombian university students appear to consume alcohol more often while being with their peers (Betancourth-Zambrano et al., 2017).
+For instance, first-semester students in Germany who reported spending more time with their peers were more likely to consume higher amounts of alcohol [9].
+Similarly, Colombian university students appear to consume alcohol more often while being with their peers [10].
 Accordingly, time spent with peers is an important predictor of health behaviors among college students.